Robert G. Wilhelm: Career

 Early in his career, Wilhelm worked on naval structures and submarines.
 He also worked in restoration of historic structures including the original iron furnace at Ironbridge (Coalbrookdale, United Kingdom), Jackson's Mill (Lewis County, West Virginia), Staats Mill Covered Bridge and the Fink-Type Truss Bridge (Hamden, New Jersey).

 Wilhelm has also worked in engineering at Cincinnati Milacron and the Palo Alto Laboratory of Rockwell Science Center.
-His engineering has impacted results in mechanical design and computational geometry, digital twin approaches to manufacturing for Caterpillar Inc., aerospace design and manufacturing for the Boeing F/A-18E/F Super Hornet and AI approaches to logistics for the US military program Dynamic Analysis and Replanning Tool.
+His engineering has impacted results in computer design and manufacturing, automation and controls, factory and enterprise software, mechanical design and computational geometry, digital twin approaches to manufacturing for Caterpillar Inc., aerospace design and manufacturing for the Boeing F/A-18E/F Super Hornet and AI approaches to logistics for the US military program Dynamic Analysis and Replanning Tool.

 He joined University of North Carolina at Charlotte in 1992 as a faculty member and later co-founded a high-tech company in Charlotte, OpSource.

 In 1994, he was recognized with the Young Investigator Award of the National Science Foundation.
 He was a founding faculty member at UNC Charlotte in 5 different PhD programs: Mechanical Engineering, Biology and Biotechnology, Information Technology, Optical Sciences, and Nanoscale Sciences.
 Wilhelm was a very early and longstanding member of the Precision Engineering and Metrology Group at the University of North Carolina at Charlotte.

 Wilhelm's engineering research has addressed metrology and measurement theory for complex mechanical parts, virtual manufacturing for design of manufacturing systems, software, and automation and artificial intelligence for mechanical design and tolerance synthesis.

 As a higher education leader he has led university organizations at UNC Charlotte and UNL that envisioned, built and operated innovation campuses with partner companies working collaboratively on the university site.
 In Charlotte, these organizations included The Charlotte Research Institute Campus at UNC Charlotte and the University Research Park.
 In Nebraska, Wilhelm led the Nebraska Innovation Campus during his time as vice chancellor at the University of Nebraska - Lincoln.